 Every baby is unique and you always want to look at your individual baby and focus on what will work best for them.
 Implementing these calming, sleep inducing strategies will help you create a great bedtime routine!

-Cara Treadwell is an infant sleep coach and founder of The Sleep Method.
+Cara Treadwell is a baby sleep coach and founder of The Sleep Method.
 Her approach is gentle and totally bespoke to each little one she works with.
 Based in Hampshire, Cara works virtually with families all over the UK and beyond.

 Find out more about Cara: